clayne/GrowthNodes/README.md

+This branch will likely not be maintained.
+Please refer to master.
+What you see below is the proposal I wrote before developing the addon.
+Special thanks to [Jacques Lucke](https://twitter.com/jacqueslucke?lang=en) whose addon, [Animation Nodes](https://github.com/JacquesLucke/animation_nodes), was inspirational in how I approached user interactivity and data management in GrowthNodes.

-# Unified Model of Organic Growth
+# UMOG: Unified Model of Organic Growth
 A Blender plugin for generative content creation and simulation of organic growth processes.

 Inspired by Computational Growth by Deskriptiv and Wanderers by Mediated Matter.